privateprep/coding-space-website/src/pages/about-us/our-teaching-philosophy.md

 templateKey: about-us
 title: Our Teaching Philosophy
 titleColor: "#264548"
+seo:
+  title: Our Teaching Philosophy
+  description: >
-description: The Coding Space teaching philosophy is derived from our dedication to student-centered learning and Socratic-based teaching methods.
+    The Coding Space teaching philosophy is derived from our dedication to student-centered learning and Socratic-based teaching methods.
 heroImage:
   image: /img/tcs-header.png
   alt: Accessibility name